Orange, Connecticut: History

 the new city of West Haven was formed out of the southeastern portion of Orange.
 This left Orange a largely rural town, as the bulk of the urbanized population was ceded to West Haven.
 In the post-war years, however, Orange began suburbanizing at a rapid pace.

-Early roads through the area included the Boston Post Road (now U.S. Route 1) and the Derby Turnpike (now Connecticut Route 34).
+Early roads through the area included the Boston Post Road (now Connecticut Route 1) and the Derby Turnpike (now Connecticut Route 34).
 The turnpike was originally an Indian path.
 A toll road through Orange, from New Haven to Derby, was built starting in 1800.
 The toll house was located in Orange; tolls ended in 1887.
 The New Haven and Derby Railroad ran through Orange starting in 1871, with a station in Orange.
 At its peak, there were eleven trains per day in each direction along with one freight train.
 The advent of a trolley from New Haven to Derby (starting in 1904 and running until 1937) hastened the end to rail service (in 1925).
 Later, the construction of the Wilbur Cross Parkway and Interstate 95 brought highways through the area.

 Orange station is a planned stop on Metro-North Railroad's New Haven Line.
 Construction has been on hold since late 2017.